 Step 1: Pound your chicken breasts until they are 1/2″-1/4″ thick, then cut them in half.
 Season with salt and pepper and coat each of them in flour.

 Step 2: Cook chicken for 3-4 minutes on each side until cooked through, Transfer to a plate, cover with foil and set aside.

 Step 3: Over medium heat, melt butter.
 Add minced garlic.
-Cook for one minute, stirring so garlic doesn’t burn.
+Cook for one minute, stirring so the garlic doesn’t burn.
 Add flour and cook 1 minute more, stirring as it cooks.
-Add wine, chicken stock and thyme and cook 3-4 minutes until slightly thickened.
+Add wine, chicken stock, chicken bullion, and thyme, and cook 3-4 minutes until slightly thickened.